firefly-iii/firefly-iii.org/installation-guide-faq.md

 ### 404 when trying to visit login page

 Run `sudo a2enmod rewrite`.
 Check if the database credentials in de `.env` file are correct.
+Make sure the directory where Firefly III installed has `AllowOverride All` in the Apache config.
 Restart Apache.

 ### 500 errors, logs are empty